-Main Element RED AMBER GREEN NOT APPLICABLE Parapets s collapsed or cracking vegetation or veg Minor defects or vegetation growth only.
+Main Element RED AMBER GREEN NOT APPLICABLE Parapets Part or all of parapet or safety rail missing, collapsed or significantly displaced.
+Some damage - nuts missing, corrosion, deformation, cracking, vegetation causing disturbance, tilting, sliding, missing masonry.
+Minor defects or vegetation growth only.
 Select this if it is obvious the Structure never had a parapet.
-If unsure, please select RED al Access and Egress Dangerous high risk DO NOT ENTER Some hazards and risk.
+If unsure, please select RED a Access and Egress Dangerous high risk DO NOT ENTER Some hazards and risk.
 Risk assessment required.
 Easy and safe.
 Non-structural Vegetation Heavy growth and/or Invasive species.
 Appreciable growth clearance required, includes some Ivy, small saplings, brambles.
-Minor defects or vegetation growth only.
-Ards and c.
-Easy and safe.
-Easy and safe.
-Sement red. e growth required, ome lvy, plings, oles.
 None or minor growth only.
-None or minor growth only.
-None or minor growth only.
-No evidence of or minor defects present. racks, eaning, minor hasonry, sed ement, sion. r in bed, utment. eaning, missing xposed ment, or of steel Minor or no evidence of scour in bed.
-Minor or no evidence of defects in pier or abutment External walls Significant cracks, bulging, leaning, rotation, missing masonry, or a collapse.
+External walls Significant cracks, bulging, leaning, rotation, missing masonry, or a collapse.
 Significant exposed reinforcement and/or corrosion.
-Some cracks, bulging, leaning, rotation, minor missing masonry, exposed reinforcement, corrosion. rotation, minor issing masonry, reinforcement, No evidence of No evidence of or minor defects present.
-Couldn't access Abutments and Piers Severe scour holes below walls, Significant areas of missing masonry or failure.
+Some cracks, bulging, leaning, rotation, minor missing masonry, exposed reinforcement, corrosion.
+No evidence of or minor defects present.
+Structure doesn't have external walls Or Couldn't access.
+Abutments and Piers Severe scour holes below walls, Significant areas of missing masonry or failure.
 Significant rusting of steel members, buckling or steel missing.
-Some scour in bed, pier or abutment. cracks, leaning, bulging, missing stones, exposed reinforcement, or rusting of steel members. evidence of scour in bed.
-Minor or no evidence of defects in pier Couldn't access.
+Some scour in bed, pier or abutment. cracks, leaning, bulging, missing stones, exposed reinforcement, or rusting of steel members.
+Minor or no evidence of scour in bed.
+Minor or no evidence of defects in pier or abutment.
+Couldn't access.
 Structural Deck or Arch Large cracks, severe sagging, spalling, deformation, missing elements, arch separation.
 Severely exposed reinforcement, corroded or missing steel on struts, ties, beams or failure.
 Holes.
 Some: cracks, sagging, spalling, missing elements, exposed rebar or rusting of steel, struts, ties, beams or corrugated or other jack arch elements.
 None or minor cracks, sagging, spalling, or any other minor defect.
 Couldn't access.